patrickratzow/LAUX/README.md

 # LAUX compiler
 This is a fork of LAU made by Metamist.
-A big thanks to Metamist for this, as a huge majority of the code is his.
+A few changes in syntax & stuff have been made, but the code is practically all his.

 # What is LAUX?
 LAUX is a superset of Lua, adding syntax sugar on top of Lua.
 It does however still work with vanilla Lua.